Perineal and pelvic rehabilitation

-Helps provide stability in the abdominal and lumbar regions
+- Helps provide stability in the lumbar region, in combination with the abdominal muscles

-Pregnancy and childbirth are the primary causes of pelvic floor weakening and the resulting problems, including leakage of urine or gas, organ prolapse, decreased sexual satisfaction, and back pain.
+Pregnancy and childbirth are the main causes of pelvic floor weakening and the resulting problems, including leakage of urine or gas, organ prolapse, decreased sexual satisfaction, and low back pain.
 Approximately 50% of pregnant women regularly or occasionally experience leakage of urine or gas.
-Moreover, stress urinary incontinence (urine leakage when you cough, sneeze, or exercise) is a condition that affects up to 77% of women after childbirth.
-Studies show that 9 in 10 women with persistent stress urinary incontinence (SUI) at three months postpartum still have urinary incontinence five years later.
+Moreover, stress urinary incontinence (urine leakage during coughing, sneezing, or exercising) is a condition that affects up to 77% of women after childbirth.
+Studies show that 9 in 10 women with persistent stress urinary incontinence at three months postpartum still have urinary incontinence five years later.
 This is why treatment is often needed and is increasingly prescribed by attending physicians as a preventive measure.

 How to prevent THIS PROBLEM?

-Physiotherapy has been established as an effective primary care treatment for stress urinary incontinence.
+Perineal physiotherapy has been recognized as an effective primary care treatment for stress urinary incontinence.

 It is important to strengthen the pelvic floor muscles during and after pregnancy, and especially in the weeks following childbirth, in order to prevent urinary incontinence.

-A consultation with a physiotherapist specializing in perineal rehabilitation allows the strength and elasticity of the pelvic floor and abdominal muscles, and give you guidance on your posture and breathing, which may have been affected by the pregnancy.
+During a consultation with a physiotherapist who is an expert in perineal rehabilitation, the therapist will assess the strength and elasticity of your pelvic floor and abdominal muscles, and give you guidance on your posture and breathing, which may have been affected by the pregnancy.
 You will then be given a personalized exercise program to help you identify and strengthen your pelvic floor muscles.
-You will be guided through specific exercises to improve your posture and strengthen your abdominal muscles in order to prevent diastasis recti (separation of your abdominal wall muscles) and back pain due to the relaxin hormone.
-Follow-up visits with your physiotherapist are needed to progressively modify these exercises and manually massage the perineum in preparation for childbirth and to minimize the risk of tearing.
+You will be guided through specific exercises to improve your posture and strengthen your abdominal muscles in order to prevent diastasis recti (separation of your abdominal wall muscles) and back pain.
+During follow-up appointments, your physiotherapist will gradually modify these exercises and manually massage the perineum in preparation for childbirth and to reduce the risk of tearing.
 The number of treatments varies depending on the client.
-One treatment is performed after childbirth, if necessary, to help restore perineal muscle strength and treat any scar tissue.
-Pelvic floor strengthening exercises can help heal the injuries brought on by pregnancy and childbirth, they will also let you get back to your normal day-to-day activities and exercise routine.
+As needed, one treatment is performed after childbirth to help restore perineal muscle strength and treat any scar tissue.
+Pelvic floor exercises will not only help heal the injuries brought on by pregnancy and childbirth, they will also let you get back to your normal day-to-day activities and exercise routine.